Archive

 Soundtrack: “Gone With the Storm” by One Dice

 I love the art of Sylvia Ji and was inspired by her Dia de los Muertos (Day of the Dead) paintings.
-We had an amazing team for this shoot – everything came together to create some very cool images.
-The overall theme was “death” but I wanted to combine Winter – which is symbolically associated with death – with Day of the Dead, sugar skull inspired imagery.
+We had an amazing team for this shoot - everything came together to create some very cool images.
+The overall theme was "death" but I wanted to combine Winter - which is symbolically associated with death - with Day of the Dead, where to buy viagra sugar skull inspired imagery.
 Jenny did a fantastic job with the makeup, and Dani and Candice were awesome with the hair styling.
-Dani’s styling was perfect and Charity was beautiful and inspired :)
+Dani's styling was perfect and Charity was beautiful and inspired :)

 I chose “Gone With the Storm” by One Dice as the music to accompany the video slideshow, which fits perfectly with haunting vocals and strings and cold, icy piano!